KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 ### Scaling contribution

 As your project grows you need more people joining you on maintaining the project and pushing it forward.
-You want to increase the [bus factor](https://en.wikipedia.org/wiki/Bus_factor)as your project grows, meaning more and more people know how the project works and can commit code.
-There are some great approaches out there, like the [moya contributing guidelines](https://github.com/Moya/contributors)by [Ash Furrow](https://ashfurrow.com).
+You want to increase the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) as your project grows, meaning more and more people know how the project works and can commit code.
+There are some great approaches out there, like the [moya contributing guidelines](https://github.com/Moya/contributors) by [Ash Furrow](https://ashfurrow.com).
 Ideally the project operates without any help from you.

-Code of Conduct
+#### Code of Conduct

 With a growing community, you also need to ensure developers are in a safe environment.
 One action you should take very early in your project is to add a Code of Conduct ([more information by Ash](https://ashfurrow.com/blog/building-popular-projects/#code-of-conduct))

-Onboarding instructions
+#### Onboarding instructions

 Make it very easy for engineers interested in submitting code changes to set up their development environment.
 If you’re not a mono-repo yet (:trollface:), you might need a repo to quickly set up all the other repos, e.g. CocoaPod’s [Rainforest](https://github.com/CocoaPods/Rainforest), fastlane’s [countdown](https://github.com/fastlane-old/countdown/blob/c0209981cdc66d9a2c1d2be9708d52346b60dced/Rakefile)(now deprecated)

-Keeping your code base simple
+#### Keeping your code base simple

 This is something not many open source projects consider: the more complex the software architecture is, the more difficult it is to get started coding and less people are able to contribute.
 Instead of using the latest Ruby magic to save 4 lines of code, use the easiest to understand technique to solve a problem, making it easier for people to spot issues and contribute fixes and improvements.

-Be welcoming and friendly
+#### Be welcoming and friendly

 This has been top priority for me since startingfastlane.
 Always be as friendly as you can.
 Thank people for submitting issues and PRs.
 Ask people for help or clarification if needed.